 When the court has imposed a sentence of imprisonment with a non-parole period, the prisoner will become eligible for parole from the date set by the court.

 Prisoners should consider their earliest eligibility date for parole, set by the court, as a guide only.
-The Board will only decide if a prisoner should be released on parole when it has received all relevant information from Corrections Victoria.
+The Board will only decide if a prisoner should be released on parole when it has received all relevant information from Community Correctional Services (CCS).

 Prisoners should use their time in prison to prepare for parole.

 Prisoners must apply for parole in order to be considered by the Board.
 The Board does not automatically consider prisoners for parole.